minicomp/ed/documentation.md

 * `-r` is short for `--relative`, a flag signalling jekyll-scholar that we're about to provide it with a relative link path.
 * `/bibliography.html`, the relative path of our bibliography.

+Bibliographies may be optional to you.
+If you will not need a bibliography, or your bibliography is small enough that you feel it would be easier to write it out directly, you may want to consider not using the jekyll-scholar gem at all.
+If this is the case, feel free to erase the gem from the Gemfile, or avoid installing it directly.
+For Ed to run without jekyll-scholar you need to also erase the `bibliography.html` page, the `_bibliography` folder, and the citation in footnote 3 in the "O Captain!
+My Captain" sample text.
+Jekyll should build normally after that.

 ---

+## Pages

+In Ed your editions are treated as posts.
+Other pages exist outside the `_posts` folder.
+The homepage, for example, is constructed from the `index.html` file found on the root folder of your Ed project.

+You will notice that the homepage in particular has am `.html` file ending instead of a `.md` ending.
+Although the file is indeed an HTML file, notice that it still contains YAML front matter and liquid tags.
+To edit the homepage, or any other page, replace the content on the file shipped with Ed.

+Besides the homepage, Ed ships with an about page and a bibliography page.
+These are regular `.md` files.
+You can replace the contents of each file.
+Be careful not to replace the liquid tag that generates your bibliography in the bibliography file, unless you don't want to have a bibliography at all.

+---

 ## Tips and Tricks

 - The Table of Contents is produced automatically for all texts with the category 'toc'.
 To create your own table of contents make sure to include the `categories: toc` in your YAML front matter.
+- The sidebar menu on is generated from the `sidebar.html` file in the `_includes` folder.
+The top menu items are generated automatically from your pages.
+The bottom menu items are manually written in HTML.
+This can allow you to add external links.
 - Make sure to add horizontal rules, `---`, to separate sections in your texts.
 This creates a more pleasant layout.
-- You can clean unnecessary from the original Ed package before publishing your site.
+- You can clean unnecessary folders and files from the original Ed package before publishing your site.
 This will help you reduce overhead.
-For example, you can erase this page, the sample texts, the `syntax.css` file (used for styling code).
+For example, you can erase this page, the sample texts and the `syntax.css` file (used for styling code).
-- Consider providing tips for your readers on how to make their font bigger or smaller by taking advantage of <kbd>Command</kbd> <kbd>+</kbd> and <kbd>Command</kbd> <kbd>-</kbd>; or to leverage the power of Google's [site search operator](https://moz.com/blog/25-killer-combos-for-googles-site-operator).
+- Consider providing tips for your readers on how to make their font bigger or smaller by taking advantage of <kbd>Command</kbd> <kbd>+</kbd> and <kbd>Command</kbd> <kbd>-</kbd>; or to leverage the power of Google's [site search operator](https://moz.com/blog/25-killer-combos-for-googles-site-operator) to search within your site.
 - Ed includes RDF metadata in the headers that makes it easier for users of Zotero to grab bibliographic information for the site and individual texts.
 The RDF functionality is not enough to generate a full proper citation.
 Consider providing proper citation information in your about page or homepage.
 - Make sure to deepen your knowledge of the building blocks of Ed: Jekyll, YAML and Liquid.
 A great list of resources can be found in the blog "[Jekyll for Web Designers](http://jameswillweb.github.io/jekyll-for-designers/resources.html)".